 - Remove everything from your pockets and put the contents in a bin.

 - Remove your computer and plastic bag of liquids and put it in a bin – it can be the same bin.

-- Place your day-pack and/or carry-on on the belt itself.
+- Place your day pack and/or carry-on its own bin.

 - Stand in line in front of the metal detector and wait to be waved through.

 - Pick up your things at the other end.
-And make sure you have everything before you leave the area.
+Make sure you have everything before you leave the area.

 - If your bags must be checked further.
 If they have questions about what is in your bag…